Forgery

 Defenses Against Forgery

-Our Des Moines forgery lawyers will listen to the details of your case and fashion a defense strategy unique to each circumstance.
-There some defense approaches that are common to most cases…
+Our forgery lawyers will listen to the details of your case and fashion a defense strategy unique to each circumstance.
+Some common defense approaches to most cases include:

 - Was evidence lawfully obtained?
 Prosecutors and police have an obligation to have conducted legal searches to get their evidence.
 Were search warrants obtained?
 Were those warrants based on probable cause?
-We’ll find out.
+Our team will find out.
 If they weren’t, none of the evidence gained in those searches can be introduced in court.

 - Was there fraudulent intent?
 The wide range of forgery crimes means that it can sweep up innocent people in its net.
-For example, was the bank teller who accepted fraudulent checks really aware there was fraud?
-If a defendant was not aware of what was happening, it’s the prosecution’s job to prove intent.
+For example, was the bank teller who accepted fraudulent checks really aware they were fraudulent?
+If a defendant was not aware of what was happening, then it’s the prosecution’s job to prove intent.

-- Was there duress?
-People that participate in forgery might have been subjected to some type of coercion.
-If this is the basis for defense, the burden of proof will shift to the defendant, and the duress must be deemed sufficient to justify the level of fraud that took place.
+- Was duress involved?
+People who participate in forgery might have been subjected to some type of coercion.
+If this is the basis for the defense, the burden of proof will shift to the defendant, and the duress must be deemed sufficient to justify the level of fraud that took place.
 But it is absolutely a valid defense.

-All cases, be it forgery or any other crime, still require the prosecution to prove their case beyond a reasonable doubt—and to gain a unanimous vote of a 12-person jury that they did so.
-That’s a very high legal bar and a vigorous defense attorney will aim to remind the jury of that bar, and to create reasonable doubt.
+All cases involving forgery or any other crime still require the prosecution to prove its case beyond a reasonable doubt – and to gain a unanimous vote of a 12-person jury saying that they did so.
+That’s a very high legal bar, and a vigorous defense attorney will aim to remind the jury of that bar and create reasonable doubt.

 Accessible Legal Defense You Can Trust

-Lombardi & Miler Law Firm is built on the premise that defendants should have a lawyer who believes in them, who will fight for them, and who they can actually reach and talk to.
-We’re accessible to defendants and aggressive with prosecutors.
+Lombardi & Miler Law Firm PLLC is built on the premise that defendants should have a lawyer who believes in them, who will fight for them and whom they can actually reach and talk to.
+Our attorneys are accessible to defendants and aggressive with prosecutors.